 As we’ve seen, Google works hard to understand the contents of a page.

-Include structured data to provide explicit indications about the meaning of a page and help Google in the process.
+Include structured data to provide explicit indications about the meaning of a page and help search engines and answer engines in the process.
 Essentially, using schema helps you make Google’s life easier.

 For a comprehensive look at structured data and schema, review our schema webinar (with transcription) here: Technical SEO Best Practices: Schema [WEBINAR].